so1omon563/terraform-aws-shield-advanced/.github/PULL_REQUEST_TEMPLATE.md

 Please fill box or appropriate ([x]) or mark N/A.

 - [ ] Documentation provided or updated for resources
-- [ ] Any new functionality includes kitchen-terraform/inspec tests to verify functionality.
+- [ ] Any new functionality includes terraform tests / checks to verify functionality.
-- [ ] All existing kitchen-terraform/inspec tests pass
+- [ ] All existing automated terraform tests pass
 - [ ] All commits have been signed-off for the Developer Certificate of Origin.
 See info [here](../CONTRIBUTING.md#developer-certification-of-origin-dco)